Trevor Hogg chats with Michael Wilkinson about the craft of costume design and collaborating with Zack Snyder on Man of Steel….

-Many thanks to Joanna Johnston for taking the time for this interview and for more of her insights make sure to read Dressing Abe where she talks about working on Lincoln.
+Many thanks to Michael Wilkinson for taking the time for this interview and make sure to visit his official website.

 Trevor Hogg is a freelance video editor and writer who currently resides in Canada.